sangingeum/mcp-terminal/README.md

 ### Directory Operations

 #### `create_directory(directory_path: str) -> command_result`
-Creates a new directory at the specified path.
+Creates a new directory at the specified path with `exist_ok=True`.

 **Parameters:**
 - `directory_path`: Path to the directory to create (relative to current directory)